fbe555-uni/ITAPK/ex5/README.md

 #### Exercise 1.2.4
-For this we create a simple discount calculator member function and use it in a lambda expression in the newly created `addDiscoutUsingLambda(ProductList, float)`.
+For this we create a simple discount calculator member function and use it in a lambda expression in the newly created `addDiscountUsingLambda(ProductList, float)`.
 This updates every single element in the ProductList with the new price calculated with the member function.

 ###Exercise 1.3 Reflection